Related Tools

 E-commerce

 Create consistent product images by cropping to uniform dimensions.
-Remove backgrounds and focus on the product for better presentation.
+Remove backgrounds and keep focus on the product.

 Photography

 Improve composition by removing distracting elements, adjusting framing, and emphasizing the main subject.
-Cropping is a standard post-processing technique.
+Cropping is a standard post-processing step.

 Web Design

-Crop images to fit specific design layouts, hero sections, and content areas.
-Maintain aspect ratios for responsive design consistency.
+Crop images to fit hero sections, banners, and content blocks.
+Keep aspect ratios for a cleaner responsive layout.

 Frequently Asked Questions